 Main picture: Lydia Hutton, MA Music & Psychology student and intern at LIPC, playing the Piano Trail piano at Leeds University Union.
 Credit: University of Leeds.

-For press enquiries about the University as Principal Partner of the competition, please contact Prue Griffiths in the University of Leeds press office.
+For press enquiries about the University as Principal Partner of the competition, contact Prue Griffiths in the Press Office at the University of Leeds by email on firstname.lastname@example.org.

-For press enquiries about the Competition, please contact, Elizabeth Townsend.
+For press enquiries about the Competition, contact Elizabeth Townsend by email on email@example.com.